Revised December, 2015

 Proper Citation of the Datasets Used.
 Researchers who use ERCC datasets in oral presentations or publications are expected to cite the Consortium in all of the following ways:

 Data Quality Metrics.
-The consortium is still in the process of developing consensus data quality metrics for different assay types so that data users will have a sense of the relative quality of a given data set.
+The consortium has developed consensus data quality metrics for different assay types so that data users will have a sense of the relative quality of a given data set.
 We encourage the scientific community to use these pre-publication datasets, however users should be aware that final determinations concerning the quality of a given dataset might not become clear until the consortium performs an integrative analysis of all the data produced by the ERCC.

 Unrestricted-Access and Controlled-Access Datasets.
 The ERCC will generate both unrestricted-access (e.g. GEO) and controlled-access datasets (e.g. dbGaP).
-Currently only unrestricted-access datasets are available.
-Once controlled-access ERCC datasets become available, we will update this link and describe in more detail how they can be accessed through dbGaP (http://www.ncbi.nlm.nih.gov/gap).
+Controlled-access ERCC datasets can be accessed through dbGaP (https://www.ncbi.nlm.nih.gov/gap).